kundajelab/Fi-NeMo/README.md

 ## Overview

 Fi-NeMo implements a competitive optimization approach using proximal gradient descent to identify motif instances by solving a sparse linear reconstruction problem.
-Unlike traditional sequence-based methods, Fi-NeMo leverages context-aware importance scores from deep neural networks to comprehensively map transcription factor binding sites, enabling the identification of both high-confidence canonical motifs and low-prevalence cofactor motifs that are often missed by conventional approaches.
+Unlike traditional sequence-based methods, Fi-NeMo leverages context-aware importance scores from deep neural networks, enabling the identification of both high-confidence canonical motif instances and low-prevalence cofactor motif instances that are often missed by conventional approaches.

-The algorithm represents contribution scores as weighted combinations of motif contribution weight matrices (CWMs) at specific genomic positions.
-This competitive assignment process more closely reflects the biological reality of transcription factors competing for binding sites, resulting in superior sensitivity and specificity compared to sequence-only methods.

 ### Features